sebasvila/fif/content/posts/recerca-manuals/index.en.md

 - leinen LZ4SB
 categories:
 - machine overhauling
-- leinen LZ4SB
+- boley leinen LZ4SB
 keywords:
-- Boley Leinen LZ4SB
 - Manuals
+- lathe
 ---

 The lathe arrived, as usual, without any kind of documentation.
 In